criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 - Difference in expected reward between both policies is typically no more than 1 or 2%.

 Overall, this mean that the difference in the hypothesis we used just change the result by a few %  on a few % of the dataset: overall, it is a second order effect which is usually far below the noise level.
-For all those reason, we ended using mostly this version of the estimator.
+For all those reasons, we ended using mostly this version of the estimator.